 The project was a Playable City Bristol competition submission won by Hirsch & Mann and supported by Watershed Arts/Pervasive Media Studio.

-The Computer Vision system used facial landmark detection to overlay real-time animations.
-An initial prototype used Action Unit estimation for expression recognition, however better results were achieved using a custom trained Convolutional Neural Network using TensorFlow
+I was responsible for the Computer Vision system which used facial landmark detection to overlay real-time animations.
+An initial prototype used Action Unit estimation for expression recognition, however better results were achieved using a custom trained Convolutional Neural Network using TensorFlow.